• Skip to primary navigation

 If we have not granted a power of attorney to someone to manage our affairs, we may need an intervention order or a guardianship order.

-Guardianship orders are orders granted by the court when a person becomes incapable of managing their financial affairs and there is no power of attorney in place.
+Guardianship orders are orders granted by the court when a person becomes incapable of managing their financial affairs, and there is no power of attorney in place.
 A court can also grant an intervention order.

-The difference between the two, as their names suggest, is that a guardianship order is grants an ongoing power to manage a person’s affairs, whereas an intervention order deals with a specific issue.
+The difference between the two, as their names suggest, is that a guardianship order grants an ongoing power to manage a person’s affairs, whereas an intervention order deals with a specific issue.

 Guardianship orders